Ravanger101/Ravanger101/README.md

     * 😁 <a href ="https://developers-hall.netlify.app/ravanger101/">Developers Hall</a>
     * 🎃 <a href ="https://pokemon-pythonred.github.io/">Pokemon!</a>
 * 🤖 Making new Things, and making it work.
-* 😎 FUN FACT: I like Laptop💻(Especially Gaming one!)
+* 😎 FUN FACT: There is an Easter Egg in my <a href ="https://ravanger101.github.io/DragonRealmsWebsite/">Website</a>
 * 😂 *Mostly you won't see a README in my repositories, Cause I am Lazy...* (Hehe)